Senior Academic – Years 7 to 11

 Business

-Business is an excellent subject to study as a foundation for a range of careers.
-Most careers will include coverage of human resource management, financial control, marketing and operations and, as these are the fundamentals for business study, it is a truly worthwhile subject to study.
-You will develop a range of transferable skills including communication (presenting ideas) and written work, teamwork, research skills, IT skills, as well as the more academic skills of analysis and evaluating.
+Business is an excellent subject to study as a foundation for a wide range of careers.
+Most career pathways involve elements of human resource management, financial control, marketing, and operations.
+As these areas form the fundamentals of business study, Business is a highly worthwhile subject.

-Typically, a pupil may be asked to evaluate a range of options or strategies open to a business and they will need to weigh up the advantages and disadvantages for each option to arrive at a justified decision or judgement.
-These are all invaluable life skills.
+Typically, pupils are required to evaluate a range of options or strategies available to a business.
+They must weigh the advantages and disadvantages of each option in order to reach a justified decision or judgement.
+These are invaluable skills that extend well beyond the classroom.

-Studying business may lead into a range of careers including marketing, media and/or advertising, banking/merchant banking, accountancy/auditing, human resource management/recruitment, economist in private or public sector, land management, law, stockbroking, corporate public relations and even teaching!
+Studying Business can lead to a wide variety of career opportunities, including marketing, media and advertising, banking and merchant banking, accountancy and auditing, human resource management and recruitment, economics in the public or private sector, land management, law, stockbroking, corporate public relations, and teaching.

 GCSE Curriculum Outline